 New York State Disability Insurance

 - Workers’ compensation is not required for domestic workers who work less than 40 hours a week but many still choose to obtain a voluntary policy.
-This policy will protect both the employer and domestic worker should an off the job illness or injury occur.
+This policy will protect both the employer and domestic worker should an off-the-job illness or injury occur.
 You can obtain forms for Voluntary Coverage by contacting a carrier authorized to write New York State Disability Benefits Insurance.
-Disability Benefits

 - Example of how this would apply: The worker got seriously ill on their way home or from their own household.